 - and my stress management was on point

 It’s also the early days of summer.
 Those long summer days filled with swimming and walking.
 I got out in the garden and went to cycle class three times a week.
 I lost ten pounds and re-arranged furniture.
 Life was bliss.
 That’s because the roller coaster was still going up.

-Imposter syndrome hit hard
+After I quit my stressful job, Imposter syndrome hit hard